 The Inland Waterways of Europe provide recreational boaters with thousands of kilometers of varied rivers and canals to explore.
 Many of the waterways are also used by commercial vessels therefore there are rules and regulations governing their use.
+The EBA participates at meetings of many of the main regulatory organisations in order to protect the interests of recreational boat users.

 The United Nations Economic Commission for Europe (UNECE) Inland Transport Committee Working Party on Inland Water Transport